I was a good sledger, says Australian PM Tony Abbott

-Australian PM reveals how he managed to hold on to a place in Oxford University's cricket team during a High Tea function in Sydney
+Australian Prime Minister reveals how he managed to hold on to a place in Oxford University's cricket team during a High Tea function in Sydney

 Sydney: If “sledging” had been the sole criterion to get into a playing XI of a cricket team, Australian Prime Minister Tony Abbott, by his own admission, showed enough expertise in that area to get a berth into the Oxford University team.